mathmerizing/Connect_Four/README.md

 ### MULTI PLAYER:
   User1 plays against User2 on the same PC.

-Currently working on a good evaluation function and a general performance optimization.
+Currently working on general performance optimization.

 ## GUIDE TO MINIMAX AND ALPHA-BETA PRUNING: